 I founded Aging Well Rochester in 1988 as “Marsha Raines & Associates.”
 My vision was to create a practice that would focus on providing advice and assistance to families struggling with elder care issues.
 My goal was to provide an option for families seeking an alternative to working with a traditional social service agency.
 My commitment was to use my geriatric expertise and knowledge of community resources to find a customized solution designed to help elders live comfortably and safely in our community.

-Over thirty years of practice, I have developed strong relationships with colleagues at home health service agencies, elder care attorneys, senior residences, nursing homes and other community agencies.
+Over 32 years of practice, I have developed strong relationships with colleagues at home health service agencies, elder care attorneys, senior residences, nursing homes and other community agencies.
 I enjoy sharing my in-depth knowledge of community resources with the families I work with so we can customize a care plan that is “just right” for their parent.
 Of course, as a licensed social worker, I do not accept any kind of commissions or referral fees so families can be sure that my advice and referrals are what I genuinely consider the right fit for their loved one.

 My practice expanded rapidly over the years and I am tremendously proud of our reputation as the premier Aging Life Care Professional practice in Rochester.
 I find it incredibly rewarding to partner with families to untangle the complexities of elder care, navigate the service delivery system and help their aging loved ones “Age Well.”